 Why do my headphones sound muffled?

-There are many reasons your headphones sound muffled, such as damaged wires, moisture damage, and many more.
+There are many reasons your headphones or headphone sound muffled, such as damaged wires, moisture damage, and many more.
 And if you have a pair of crazy expensive headphones, fixing them will save you lots of money than buying a completely new one.
 Here are the reasons why your headphones sound muffled.

 Damaged wirings are the number one cause of muffled sounds for wired headphones.
 Damaged wirings are also the root cause of damaged electronics for other wired audio devices such as speakers.
 The audio cord is one of the most critical components of your headphones, as they are responsible for transmitting data from your device to your headphones.
 If they are damaged even in the slightest, you can expect the audio quality to be distorted.